Getting the Most From Your Vendor Portal

 Implementing a vendor portal can contribute to a more efficient and collaborative supply chain, ultimately benefiting both the buying organization and its vendors.
 Upgrading an existing vendor portal may deliver significant benefits and cost savings to your company.
 Vendor portals provide tremendous value to your company by promoting vendor self-service and providing a communication vehicle between you and your vendors 24/7, reducing the burden of non-value-added activities for your staff, and supporting remote workforce situations for your vendors and your company.

-Any vendor portal solution that you may implement or upgrade requires the need for strong security and monitoring of your company and your vendors’ critical data.
+Any vendor portal solution that you may implement or upgrade requires strong security and monitoring of your company and your vendors’ critical data.
 ICG partners with Sysdig and AWS to ensure all of our cloud-hosted portals provide the highest levels of security and ongoing monitoring.

 Posts you might like: